copwatchdog/THOTH/README.md

     Silver: Idempotent full-refresh cleaning from Bronze.

     Gold: Append new records; update only on corrections; never truncate.
 Maintain change-log for provenance.

+CopWatchDog Community License 1.0 (Simple)

+You’re free to use, copy, change, and share this software only if:

+    You don’t use it to make money or run a business that profits from it.

+    You don’t use it for any police, military, prison, or surveillance work.

+If you share or change the software, you have to:

+    Keep these rules in place.

+    Share your changes with the same rules.

+We provide this software as-is, with no promises it works.

+If you break these rules, your right to use the software ends.